QuickBlox/quickblox-ios-sdk/sample-chat/Pods/Target Support Files/Pods/Pods-acknowledgements.markdown

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+## NMPaginator

+Do whatever you want with this piece of code (commercially or free).
+Attribution would be nice though.

 ## QuickBlox

 The MIT License (MIT)